Green rush: Secondary market

 License issuance is controlled and regulated by governments which in many cases have allowed for their transfer.
 Due to the limited supply of licenses and high number of organizations seeking to obtain them a secondary market has emerged for licenses.
 In some areas a license can command a price in the 10s of millions of dollars.
-As a result several digital marketplaces have created niches for themselves allowing individuals to list and buy licenses from other individuals.
+As a result, several digital marketplaces have created niches for themselves allowing individuals to list and buy licenses from other individuals.

 MSOs

 A Multi-State Operator, or MSO, is a term unique to the United States that refers to a cannabis company that holds licenses or otherwise operates in multiple states.
-However since the emergence of the Canadian Marketplace many US MSOs have traded on the Canadian marketplace, and consequently many Canadian companies have sought licenses and IPOs in the United States.
+However, since the emergence of the Canadian Marketplace many US MSOs have traded on the Canadian marketplace, and consequently many Canadian companies have sought licenses and IPOs in the United States.

 Stock markets

 Marijuana stocks became popular following the first phases of legalization in the United States, with mixed success.
 Many initial cannabis offerings were traded on the OTC market as early as 2012 but have subsequently failed.
 In 2016 both Canadian and US based stocks began trading on the Toronto Stock Exchange.
 Canopy Growth was the first federally regulated, licensed, publicly traded cannabis producer in North America; it began trading on the Toronto Stock Exchange as WEED in August 2016.
 The first cannabis IPO took place on July 19, 2018.
-A Canadian based company, Tilray (TLRY), began publicly trading on Nasdaq at $17 per share.
+A Canadian-based company, Tilray (TLRY), began publicly trading on Nasdaq at $17 per share.
 In many cases cannabis stocks have fallen in price over 80% amidst massive layoffs and failure to meet investor expectations.
 The Global Cannabis Stock index, a measure of cannabis stock value, fell from a high of US$180 in January 2017 to a low of US$17 in March 2020, although it had reclaimed some territory to US$32 by August 2020.

 Black market

 Since the inception of prohibition, a black market for cannabis has existed.
 Estimates say the black market makes up 87% of all sales, netting over 40 billion dollars in the US alone, according to a 2016 study.
 The black market has created additional issues for cannabis regulators and legal businesses owners alike.
 Black Market operators have been known to open illegal store fronts posing as legal operators to unwary consumers, an activity that for the moment has overwhelmed law enforcement's ability to regulate these illicit businesses.
 These operators also pose issues for legal operators because illegal dispensaries are able to offer consumers cannabis products at lower prices than their regulated, tax-paying, legal counterparts.
-A 2021 study of Washington state showed that by enforcing the regulations against unlicensed retailers the state had almost entirely eliminated the black market for sales to consumers.
+A 2021 study of Washington state showed that by enforcing the regulations against unlicensed retailers the state had almost eliminated the black market for sales to consumers.